 Whangārei District Council is working towards its vision of enabling Māori participation in decision making.
 In 2020 the Te Kārearea Strategic Partnership Forum Standing Committee was established after many years of work by hapū and Council.
-Council also voted to establish one or more Māori wards for the 2022 and 2025 triennial Local Government elections.
+Council also voted to establish a Māori ward for the 2022 and 2025 triennial Local Government elections and our first two Māori ward councillors were elected in October 2022.
 Partnership with Māori helps us deliver all our collective aspirations for Whangārei - working closely together on decision making, early project planning and programme delivery.